The Commissioner for Human Rights Policy and Humanitarian Aid

 In practice this means that protecting human rights is a task which involves all areas of policy.
 It is in Germany’s own best interest to help make universal respect for human rights a reality.
-For enduring peaceful relations require stability, and there can be no long-term stability unless basic human rights are respected.
+Enduring peaceful relations are achieved only through stabile states, and there can be no long-term stability unless basic human rights are respected.

-This was the rationale for the establishment in November 1998 of the new post of Federal Government Commissioner for Human Rights Policy and Humanitarian Aid at the Federal Foreign Office.
-Since 1 April 2010 the post has been held by Markus Löning.
+This was the rationale for the establishment in November 1998 of the post of Federal Government Commissioner for Human Rights Policy and Humanitarian Aid at the Federal Foreign Office.
+Since 29 January 2014 the post has been held by Christoph Strässer.

 The Commissioner liaises closely with many other institutions active in the area of human rights and humanitarian aid.

 - other ministries,

 - the Humanitarian Aid Coordinating Committee,